 Do we provide teethed tip forceps?

-We provide teethed tip forceps for holding blood vessels and tough tissues firmly without any danger of slippage.
+We provide teethed tip forceps for securely holding blood vessels and tough tissues without the risk of slippage.

 Do we offer rustproof hemostats?

 We provide German stainless-steel hemostats that are resistant to rust.
-Also, it is better to store the instruments in a dry place after sterilization to prevent the interaction of corrosive materials.
+Also, it is better to store the instruments in a dry place after sterilization to prevent corrosion.

 Do you need to sterilize the new surgical instrument?

-Our surgical instruments are non-sterile, which means they should be sterilized before use in a surgical procedure.
+Our surgical instruments are non-sterile and should be sterilized before use in a surgical procedure.